 Time For New Things

-Time off, either in the form of a trip, or just time to yourself, gives you a chance to try new things, push your comfort zone, and explore interests that you otherwise may not have time for.
+Time off, either in the form of a trip, or just time to yourself, allows you to try new things, push your comfort zone, and explore interests you otherwise may not have time for.

 Having hobbies or activities outside of work that cater to your interests is something we all should nurture.
 These are things you can continue doing even when your vacation is over.